Bookports/Bookports/doc/IDEAS.md

 # Emergence ideas

-## Minimalist design.
+## Out of the box experience

-Emergence should be relatively minimal, extendable with plugins, but not have a high learning curve for installation, and should have an option for a out of the box experience.
+Emergence should be an out of the box package, with standard ILS modules ready to go.

+However, it should be extendable with plugins for later customisation.

 ## Language choice